-Consumers can contact the business directly for inquiries using the chat function for any of these services8.
+Consumers can contact the business directly for inquiries using the chat function for any of these services.

 This creates a seamless integration between user and business, presenting many opportunities for multichannel marketers.

-With a Neilson study indicating that 67% consumers are more likely to message businesses more on mobile apps in 2018 compared to 20169 and at the same time 51.2% of Japan’s internet users are expected to access Line monthly10—it is clear that LINE plays a pivotal role in the omnichannel marketing needs for Japanese businesses.
+According to Hubspot, nearly one in three c-commerce (conversational commerce) buyers say they chat with businesses in order to determine if they’re trustworthy and credible and at the same time approximately 57.1 million of Japan’s internet users are expected to access Line monthly—it is clear that LINE plays a pivotal role in the omnichannel marketing needs for Japanese businesses.

 Both forms of the retail experience are vital in the Japanese market.

-In order to be a successful Japan business must take advantage of both.
+In order to be a successful Japan business, you must take advantage of both.

 Seamless integration between the tangible and the digital is the key to growth.